Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/online-learning/content.md

 #### What:
 Online upgrading and preparation for:
-- Employment/Promotions
+- Employment and soft skills
-- Entry into Postsecondary Education, ACE
+- Entry into Postsecondary Education, ACE or apprenticeship
 - Secondary School credit courses or
 - Grade 12 Equivalency test (GED)
 - Apprenticeships